 Best for Individual Projects – Asana

 Asana has a free tier, making it the ideal choice for managing individual projects or a side hustle.
-Basecamp, meanwhile, does not, and the cheapest plan is $15 per user, per month – which is even more expensive than Asana’s Premium plan.
+Basecamp, meanwhile, does not offer a free plan, and its cheapest plan is $15 per user, per month – which is even more expensive than Asana’s Starter plan.
 That’s a lot of money for freelancers, which would be better spent elsewhere in most cases.

 The ability to collaborate with others even at the free tier is a nice feature for those times you need to be part of a team.
 Basecamp has this feature as well, with links you can share with others, but again there’s that pesky cost of $15 per user, per month just to have a space to organize yourself.
 When you have not just Asana, but ClickUp (which has a much better free plan than both of these providers) available for free, there’s little reason to go with Basecamp.